TriValleyCoderDojo/beginner-web/session1/README.md

 * [CODEPEN](http://codepen.io/pen/)

 CodePen will do a lot for you, but it is also pretty easy to use.
 You can use it without creating an account, but then you will not be able save your work as easily.
-It is recommended that you create an Free account using the SignUp process.
+It is recommended that you create an Free account using the SignUp process, which will require a valid email address.
 Here is a short Youtube overview of [CodePen Overview](https://www.youtube.com/watch?v=UF0_eMojlEw).

+> Note: If you chose not SignUp and create an account, then you will need to manually keep track of the URL of each page you create.
+The URL that is created will allow you to go back to those pages later.

 ## Getting Started